inlivedev/inlive-website/content/docs/tutorial/create-and-manage-widget/index.md

 ## Generating The Widget Key

 After successfully creating the widget you will be redirected to the widget page that you just created.
-To generate the key simply click the “Get a new key” button, you can alwasy regenerate the key by clicking the button again.
+To generate the key simply click the “Get a new key” button, you can always regenerate the key by clicking the button again.

 ![generate widget key](/images/tutorial-widget/generate-widget-key.png)